Regularization effects of a noise propagating through a chain of differential equations: an almost sharp result: Counter example

-\mysection{Counter example} This section is devoted to the almost sharpness of the thresholds appearing in Theorem \ref{THM1}.
+This section is devoted to the almost sharpness of the thresholds appearing in Theorem \ref{THM1}.
 This is the purpose of Theorem \ref{THMAS} which we now prove.
-We only focus here on the statement concerning the almost sharpness of the H\"older exponents $\beta_i^j$, $i\leq j$ in $\leftB 2,n\rightB^2$ in \eqref{COND_HOLDER} since, as emphasized in the introduction, we recall that when the condition on the $L^q-L^p $ integrability of $\gF_1 $ we have from \textcolor{black}{Example 69 of} \cite{beck_stochastic_2014} that even weak existence can fail or weak uniqueness could not hold (see Proposition 3.3 of \cite{gradinaru_existence_2013}).
+We only focus here on the statement concerning the almost sharpness of the H\"older exponents $\beta_i^j$, $i\leq j$ in $\leftB 2,n\rightB^2$ in \eqref{COND_HOLDER}. \textcolor{black}{Indeed}, as emphasized in the introduction, \textcolor{black}{the sharpness of $L^q-L^p$ integrability conditions on the first component $F_1 $ of the drift follows from \textcolor{black}{Example 69 of} \cite{beck_stochastic_2014}} (see also Proposition 3.3 of \cite{gradinaru_existence_2013}).
 We eventually recall that, the almost sharpness of the coefficients $\beta_i^i$, $i$ in $\leftB 2,n\rightB$, has been already proved in \cite{chau:16}. \\

 Let us first introduce the main idea of our counter example.
-As we already discussed, the system \eqref{eq:peano} is ill posed as soon as $\alpha$ is in $(0,1)$ and $Y$ starts from 0 and well posed (in a strong sense) as soon as it is suitably perturbed.
+As we already discussed, the Peano system \eqref{eq:peano} is ill posed as soon as $\alpha$ is in $(0,1)$ and $Y$ starts from 0 and well posed (in a strong sense) as soon as it is suitably perturbed.
 In \cite{delarue_transition_2014}, the authors show that, in order to regularize, there must exist a transition time strictly less than one such that, before this time, the noise dominates in the dynamics of the system and therefore allows the solution to leave the singularity.
-This competition can be written explicitly and gives the following (heuristic) rule: the fluctuations $\gamma$ of the noise added in the system has to be strictly lower than $1/(1-\alpha)$.
+This competition can be written explicitly and gives the following (heuristic) rule: the fluctuations of order $\gamma$ of the noise added in the system has to be strictly lower than $1/(1-\alpha)$.
 We formalize these facts with our Proposition \ref{FAILURE_OF_WEAK_UNIQUENESS} below.

 This proposition will be the key tool to handle each H\"older threshold which depends on the component and the variable.
-Hence, in order to stress the (almost) optimal threshold for the drift of the $i^{\rm th}$ component with respect to the $j^{\rm {th}}$ variable we need to build an \emph{ad hoc} Peano-like example.
+Hence, in order to exhibit the (almost) optimal threshold for the drift of the $i^{\rm th}$ component with respect to the $j^{\rm {th}}$ variable we need to build an \emph{ad hoc} Peano-like example.
 Focusing on the $i^{\rm th}$ component and the $j^{\rm {th}}$ variable, for $i\in \leftB 2,n\rightB$ and $j\in \leftB i,n\rightB$, we consider: